Lama Dampa Sonam Gyaltsen

-Sönam Gyaltsen, the Sakya Lama Dampa was a ruler of the Sakya school of Tibetan Buddhism, who lived from (1312-1323) which had a precedence position in Tibet under the Yuan dynasty.
+Sönam Gyaltsen, the Sakya Lama Dampa was a ruler of the Sakya school of Tibetan Buddhism who lived from 1312 to 1375.
+Sakya had a precedence position in Tibet under the Yuan dynasty.
 He is considered the greatest Sakya scholar of the 14th century and served as ruler for a short term in 1344–1347.

 Sönam Gyaltsen is particularly notable for his scholarly works Clear Mirror on Royal Genealogy, his commentary on the Bodhisattvacaryāvatāra, his work on lamdre practice, as well as his work with Dölpopa Shérap Gyeltsen on the zhentong theory of the two truths doctrine.

 Political career

 Sönam Gyaltsen, usually just known by his title, "Lama Dampa", was one of the thirteen sons of the abbot-ruler (dansa chenpo) Zangpo Pal who governed the see from 1306 to 1323 and therefore had a key position in the politics of Tibet under the overlordship of the Yuan emperor.
 His mother was Machig Shonnu Bum.
 His original name was Nyima Dewa'i Lotro; he received the name Sönam Gyaltsen when he was ordained as a novitiate monk in 1328.
 In 1331, at 19 years of age, he became a fully-ordained monk.

 By this time, the power of the Sakya Monastery was in decline.
 Around the time of Zangpo Pal's demise in 1323, his numerous sons were divided into four branches residing in different palaces.
 Lama Dampa belonged to the Rinchengang branch which took power as upper rulers of Sakya after a clash in 1341.
 He succeeded his elder brother Jamyang Donyo Gyaltsen on his demise in 1344.
 Temporal administration of Tibet was handled by the dpon-chen Gyalwa Zangpo (1344-1347).